The Painting

 The Painting (Le Tableau) is a 2011 French animated film directed by Jean-François Laguionie.

 Plot

-For mysterious reasons, a Painter has left a work incomplete - causing conflict between the Toupins (Allduns), who are entirely painted, the Pafinis (Halfies), who lack a few colors, and the Reufs (Sketchies), who are only sketches.
-Toupins occupy the chateau, Pafinis are out in the gardens, and Reufs are treated as outcasts and hunted by the Toupins.
-Three friends, one of each class, go on a quest to find the artist so he can finish the piece and hopefully unite the people.
+For mysterious reasons, a painter has left a work incomplete, causing conflict between the Toupins (Allduns), who are entirely painted, the Pafinis (Halfies), who lack a few colors and the Reufs (Sketchies), who are only sketches.
+Toupins occupy the chateau, Pafinis are out in the gardens and Reufs are treated as outcasts and hunted by the Toupins.
+Three friends, one of each class, embark on a quest to find the artist so that he can finish the piece and hopefully unite the people.